jfsarmien2/pioneers-exchange-shopify-development-store/README.md

-# 🛍️ Pioneer Exchange Store Development Store
+# 🛍️ Pioneer Exchange Development Store

 A modern, fully customizable Shopify theme built using **TailwindCSS** and **Online Store 2.0** (JSON templates).
 Designed for performance, flexibility, and developer productivity.